instafluff0/C3X_Districts/Renderer/docs/retained_renderer_plan.md

 platform-dependent generated-provenance paths; no category Integration pass is claimed.

-**Selected next experiment:** implement a benchmark-only sliding working-set oracle that prepares and pins only the current and immediately next logical phase/zoom, releases expired geometry and poses at phase boundaries, and reports admission usefulness and eviction cause.
-Require zero timed completed-map reuse, exact paired pixels, zero fallback/recovery, at least 512 MiB contiguous VA at every sample, and separately zero timed geometry and pose misses for the prepared window.
-This is the shortest test of whether targeted background preparation can deliver the retained architecture's benefit inside Civ III's fixed 32-bit address space.
-If one current+next window still cannot meet those conditions, move directly to shared world-space regional batching/compact compiled storage before building a causal scheduler; the approximately 56 ms readback p95 is secondary to the observed 979 ms unit-plane tail and cache thrash.

 ## Short-gate refinement — 2026-09-10

 Iteration was reduced to a 32-request replay (four samples per phase) at